Maria Bello

-Maria Elena Bello (born April 18, 1967) is an American actress and writer.
-Her film roles include Permanent Midnight (1998), Payback (1999), Coyote Ugly (2000), The Cooler (2003), A History of Violence (2005), The Mummy: Tomb of the Dragon Emperor (2008), Grown Ups (2010), Prisoners (2013), and Lights Out (2016).
-On television, Bello appeared as Dr. Anna Del Amico on the medical drama ER (1997–1998), with other starring roles including as Lucy Robbins on the series Touch in 2013, as Michelle McBride on the first season of the series Goliath in 2016, and from 2017 to 2021 as Special Agent Jacqueline "Jack" Sloane on the series NCIS.
+Maria Bello (born April 18, 1967) is an American actress and producer.
+Her first major film role was in 1998's Permanent Midnight.
+She followed this with a range of supporting and leading parts in films such as Payback (1999), Coyote Ugly (2000), The Cooler (2003), Secret Window (2004), Assault on Precinct 13, A History of Violence, Thank You for Smoking (all 2005), World Trade Center (2006), The Jane Austen Book Club (2007), The Mummy: Tomb of the Dragon Emperor (2008), Grown Ups (2010), Prisoners (2013), and Lights Out (2016).

-The Guardian named her one of the best actors never to have received an Academy Award nomination.
+Outside of film, Bello is best known for playing Anna Del Amico in the medical drama ER (1997–1998) and Jacqueline "Jack" Sloane in the police procedural drama NCIS (2017–2021).
+She received a Primetime Emmy Award nomination and won a Critics' Choice Award for her performance in the limited series Beef (2023).
+In 2009, The Guardian named her one of the best actors never to have received an Academy Award nomination.

 Early life

-Bello was born April 18, 1967 in Norristown, Pennsylvania, to Kathy, a school nurse and teacher, and Joe Bello, a contractor.
-Her father is Italian American, with roots in Montella, Italy, and her mother is Polish American.
+Bello was born April 18, 1967, in Norristown, Pennsylvania, to Kathy, a school nurse and teacher, and Joe Bello, a contractor.
+Her father is of Italian ancestry, with roots in Montella, Italy, and her mother is of Polish ancestry.
 She grew up in a working-class, Catholic family and graduated from Archbishop John Carroll High School in Radnor, Pennsylvania.
 She majored in political science at Villanova University.
 Following graduation, Bello honed her acting skills in a number of New York theater productions.